fgonzcat/Netfilx_IMDb_movie_ratings/README.md

 - -p pushes to gh-pages branch automatically
 - -f forces overwrite of the previous build

-# 5. Update content in the future
+## 5. Update content in the future
 1. Modify or add .md files or scripts.
 2. Re-run jupyter-book build website_jupyter_book
 3. Re-run ghp-import to update the live site.

-## Optional tips
+> [!NOTE]
-- Keep your scripts and data in the repository; link to raw files from Markdown.
+> - Keep your scripts and data in the repository; link to raw files from Markdown.
-- Use a _generated/ folder for Markdown tables automatically produced by scripts.
+> - Use a `_generated/` folder for Markdown tables automatically produced by scripts.
-- Always preview locally before publishing.
+> - Always preview locally before publishing.